SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Introduction

 \section{Introduction}

-Magnetic Resonance Imaging (MRI) reconstruction is an ill-posed inverse problem whose real-world manifestations span a vast range of anatomical targets (cardiac, brain, knee, abdomen), contrasts (T1, T2, FLAIR, diffusion, mapping sequences), sampling trajectories (Cartesian, radial, spiral, kt-space), and acceleration factors.
+Cardiac MRI (CMR) is the gold standard for non-invasive assessment of cardiac morphology, function, and tissue characterization.
+A single clinical CMR exam routinely acquires a dozen or more sequences, cine for wall motion, T1/T2 mapping for tissue characterization, late gadolinium enhancement (LGE) for fibrosis, perfusion for ischemia, flow for valvular assessment, tagging for strain, using Cartesian, radial, spiral, or kt-space sampling at acceleration factors ranging from 4$\times$ to 24$\times$.
+Scanner field strengths (1.5T, 3T, emerging 5T), coil arrays, vendor software, and patient populations (adult, pediatric, multi-disease) add further heterogeneity across clinical sites.
 While recent deep learning methods~\cite{hammernik2018learning,schlemper2017deep,duan2019vs,aggarwal2019modl,sriram2020end} have delivered strong performance in controlled settings, they typically fracture along protocol boundaries: a model trained for one sampling mask or acceleration often degrades when the acquisition changes.
-This brittleness hinders deployment in multi-site, multi-protocol clinical environments and motivates a \emph{single, universally applicable} reconstruction model---analogous in spirit to foundation models in vision~\cite{dosovitskiy2021image,kirillov2023segment,radford2021learning} and language---that can robustly handle heterogeneous inputs without per-protocol retraining.
+This brittleness hinders deployment in multi-site clinical environments and motivates a \emph{single, universally applicable} cardiac MRI reconstruction model that can robustly handle heterogeneous inputs without per-protocol retraining.

-\textbf{The heterogeneity challenge.} Clinical MRI workflows routinely acquire diverse contrasts with Cartesian, radial, spiral, or kt sampling and a broad range of acceleration factors.
-Scanner field strengths, coil arrays, and patient populations vary across sites.
-Yet most learning-based reconstructions are protocol-specific: they require bespoke tuning, separate training datasets, or architectural modifications when protocols shift.
-This imposes operational burden, slows translation from research to clinic, and limits the practical utility of learned reconstructors.
+\textbf{Hypothesis.} We hypothesize that despite the exceptional diversity of cardiac MRI protocols, the underlying cardiac anatomy and physiology impose a \emph{shared image prior} that can be learned by a single model.
+Specifically, a deep unrolled reconstruction network, when conditioned on the acquisition physics (sampling pattern, trajectory type, acceleration factor) via universal conditioning and trained with a progressive curriculum, can disentangle protocol-specific acquisition artifacts from anatomy-specific content.
+The shared prior across protocols acts as implicit regularization, enabling robustness to distribution shifts across centers, diseases, field strengths, and patient populations.